LIMITED TIME OFFER BLACK FRIDAYsale

 • Nocturnal test.
 This test can be performed at home while you are asleep.
 The doctor will provide you with a plastic device that is shaped like a ring for you to wear during the night.
 This device will monitor the number, duration, and strength of the erections that occur during sleep.
 In the event that you are unable to have an erection during sleep, the issue is most likely physical.
 If erections are frequent and firm during sleep, the issue is most likely psychological.

-What Are the Risk Factors Associated With Erectile Dysfunction?
+What are the Risk Factors Associated With Erectile Dysfunction?

 From a technical standpoint, erectile dysfunction itself is not a medical condition.
 The symptoms are typically the result of either a physical or psychological issue.
 Unfortunately, this means that there is no permanent cure for erectile dysfunction.
 However, by treating the underlying cause or avoiding some of the risk factors, you can reduce the frequency and severity of erectile dysfunction.